GULibrarySandbox/ten-repo/content/03-naming.md

 * Applied example:    `20220621_MtGravatt_Humidity.CSV`

 {% capture text %}
-Some characters may have special meaning to software or the operating system of computers.
+Some characters may have special meaning to software or the operating system of the computer.
 Avoid using the following when you are naming files:

 `/   \   "   '   *   ;   -   ?   [   ]   (   )   ~   !   $   {   }   >   #   @   &   |   spaces   tabs   newlines`